Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 ---
-title: 'Enneagram Practical Communication Tips'
+title: 'Tips for Communicating with Each Enneagram Type'
-description: 'Different personalities have subtle quirks to how they communicate, here are some tips to optimize your communication with them'
+description: 'Different personalities have subtle quirks in how they communicate, and in order to optimize your communication with them'
 author: 'DJ Wayne'
 date: '2023-02-27'
 loc: 'https://9takes.com/blog/enneagram/enneagram-communication-tips'
-lastmod: '2024-05-04'
+lastmod: '2024-05-22'
 changefreq: 'monthly'
 priority: '0.6'
 published: true